thenoviceoof/flyer-poke/README.md

 TODO
 ================================================================================
- * see github issues tracker, that is where all the things are
+ * see github issues tracker, that is where all the to fix things are

 Wish list:
+ * add drag and drop
+ * location survey to group members: decide who flyers where with minimum fuss
+ * add metrics
  * Gamify the process: who's flyered the fastest?
  * Get the flyer generator integrated
- * location survey to group members: decide who flyers where with minimum fuss

 Things to check out:
  * http://code.google.com/appengine/docs/python/blobstore/overview.html